gcanti/fp-ts/docs/modules/Option.ts.md

 ## fromPredicate

-Returns a smart constructor based on the given predicate
+Returns a _smart constructor_ based on the given predicate.

 **Signature**